Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Let’s see how BigCommerce, Shift4Shop and Shopify stack up for free and paid themes.

 Looking only at the number of free themes offered, Shift4Shop comes out on top.
 As of February 2021, it offers more than 100 free themes.
-Compare this with BigCommerce's 12 and Shopify's eight and the victor is clear.
+Compare this with BigCommerce's 12 and Shopify's eight and the winner is clear.

 BigCommerce offers 12 free themes that include: